HorizenOfficial/libevm/libevm/README.md

 ## Build

+To build both linux and Windows binaries have Docker installed and execute `./build.sh`.

+To build linux and Windows binaries manually see the following sections.

+### linux

 The project can be build via Maven or the standard Go tooling:

 `go build -buildmode c-shared -o bin/linux-x86-64/libevm.so`